the-turing-way/the-turing-way/workshops/book-dash/book-dash-feb20-report.md

 * Louise Bowler worked on a case study on reproducible environment ([PR #864](https://github.com/alan-turing-institute/the-turing-way/pull/864)) that was reviewed by Nathan Begbie!

 ### Bots and resources for positive learning and contributing experiences
-* Louise also started to work on at all-contributors bot to make sure all _The Turing Way_ community members are acknowledged appropriately.
+* Louise also started to work on an all-contributors bot to make sure all _The Turing Way_ community members are acknowledged appropriately.
 * Nathan Begbie started to work on a "celebrate-o-bot" for first-time contributors.
 He also reviewed the [PR #864](https://github.com/alan-turing-institute/the-turing-way/pull/864) and [PR #857](https://github.com/alan-turing-institute/the-turing-way/pull/857).
-* Heidi also opened an issue to add content of file-naming for new learners ([issue #886](https://github.com/alan-turing-institute/the-turing-way/issues/886), [#PR 904](https://github.com/alan-turing-institute/the-turing-way/pull/904)) few issues for first time contributors.
+* Heidi also opened an issue to add content on file-naming for new learners ([issue #886](https://github.com/alan-turing-institute/the-turing-way/issues/886), [#PR 904](https://github.com/alan-turing-institute/the-turing-way/pull/904)) few issues for first time contributors.

 ### Ethical aspects of data science
 * Christina Hitrova, Nicolas Alessandroni, Kesson Magid, and Arielle Bennett-Lovell collaborated to write different sections in the new ethics chapter ([PR # 913](https://github.com/alan-turing-institute/the-turing-way/pull/913)).
-  * Christina worked on Ethics chapter - ethics and law, core traditions of ethics, reusing data and webscraping.
+  * Christina worked on the Ethics chapter - ethics and law, core traditions of ethics, reusing data and webscraping.
   * Kesson wrote the section on informed consent and contributed to the ethics chapter.
   * Nicolas provided a basic definition, gave a philosophical background and contributed a case study to the chapter.
   * Arielle wrote a first draft on GDPR ([issue #858](https://github.com/alan-turing-institute/the-turing-way/issues/858)).